astra-mt/khonsu/README.md

-Currently migrating from PyQt5 to PySide6

 # ASTRA Khonsu

-A graphical user interface to monitor our rover "Scout"
+A graphical user interface to monitor our rover "Scout".
+Currently migrating from PyQt5 to PySide6.

+**Work in progress**

+- [ ] Assicurarsi che la connessione sia stata stabilita.
+Attualmente lancia eccezione.
+- [ ]

+# Old, ignore

 ## Translating the UI in code